 - Fax the list to NAEIR.

-- NAEIR will send you an acceptance letter if they can use the inventory.
+- NAEIR will respond with an acceptance letter if they can use the inventory.
 If they cannot use it, do not ship it.

 - Ship the accepted items to NAEIR (you pay the freight).